By Francis Bret Harte, 1871

 “I am ycleped J. Keyser–I was born at Spring, hys Garden, My father toe make me ane clerke erst did essaye, But a fico for ye offis–I spurn ye losels offeire; For I fain would be ane butcher by’r ladykin alwaye.”

-Flash-in-the-Pan drew a pistol from his belt, and bidding someone gag Malmsey Butt with the stock of it, proceeded to read from a portentous roll of parchment that he held in his hand.
+Flash-in-the-Pan drew a pistol from his belt and, bidding someone gag Malmsey Butt with the stock of it, proceeded to read from a portentous roll of parchment that he held in his hand.
 It was a semi-legal document, clothed in the quaint phraseology of a bygone period.
-After a long preamble, asserting their loyalty as lieges of her most bountiful Majesty and Sovereign Lady the Queen, the document declared that they then and there took possession of the promontory, and all the treasure-trove therein contained, formerly buried by Her Majesty’s most faithful and devoted Admiral Sir Francis Drake, with the right to search, discover, and appropriate the same; and for the purpose thereof they did then and there form a guild or corporation to so discover, search for, and disclose said treasures, and by virtue thereof they solemnly subscribed their names.
-But at this moment the reading of the parchment was arrested by an exclamation from the assembly, and the broker was seen frantically struggling at the door in the strong arms of Mark-the-Pinker.
+After a long preamble, asserting their loyalty as lieges of her most bountiful Majesty and Sovereign Lady the Queen, the document declared that they then and there took possession of the promontory and all the treasure-trove therein contained, formerly buried by Her Majesty’s most faithful and devoted Admiral Sir Francis Drake, with the right to search, discover, and appropriate the same; and for the purpose thereof they did then and there form a guild or corporation to discover so, search for, and disclose said treasures, and by virtue thereof they solemnly subscribed their names.
+But at this moment, the reading of the parchment was arrested by an exclamation from the assembly, and the broker was seen frantically struggling at the door in the strong arms of Mark-the-Pinker.

-“Let me go!” he cried, as he made a desperate attempt to reach the side of Master Flash-in-the-Pan.
+“Let me go!” he cried as he desperately attempted to reach the side of Master Flash-in-the-Pan.
 “Let me go!
 I tell you, gentlemen, that document is not worth the parchment it is written on.
-The laws of the State, the customs of the country, the mining ordinances, are all against it.
-Don’t, by all that’s sacred, throw away such a capital investment through ignorance and informality.
+The State’s laws, the country’s customs, and the mining ordinances are all against it.
+By all that’s sacred, don’t throw away such a capital investment through ignorance and informality.
 Let me go!
-I assure you, gentlemen, professionally, that you have a big thing,–a remarkably big thing, and even if I ain’t in it, I’m not going to see it fall through.
+I assure you, gentlemen, professionally, that you have a big thing, remarkably big thing, and even if I ain’t in it, I’m not going to see it fall through.
 Don’t, for God’s sake, gentlemen, I implore you, put your names to such a ridiculous paper.
 There isn’t a notary.”

 Such is the legend of Devil’s Point.
-Any objections to its reliability may be met with the statement that the broker who tells the story has since incorporated a company under the title of “Flash-in-the-Pan Gold and Silver Treasure Mining Company,” and that its shares are already held at a stiff figure.
-A copy of the original document is said to be on record in the office of the company, and on any clear day, the locality of the claim may be distinctly seen from the hills of San Francisco.
+Any objections to its reliability may be met with the statement that the broker who tells the story has since incorporated a company under the title of “Flash-in-the-Pan Gold and Silver Treasure Mining Company” and that its shares are already held at a stiff figure.
+A copy of the original document is said to be on record in the company’s office, and on any clear day, the locality of the claim may be distinctly seen from the hills of San Francisco.

-About the Author: Francis Bret Harte (1836-1902) was an author and poet, best remembered for his accounts of pioneering life in California.
-Originally from New York, he moved to California in 1853, where he worked in a number of jobs including miner, teacher, messenger, and journalist.
-During his lifetime, he published a number of articles for magazines and several books including The Luck of the Roaring Camp and Other Tales in 1871, from which this article was excerpted.
-This tale, however, is not verbatim as minor editing has occurred for clarity.
+About the Author: Francis Bret Harte (1836-1902) was an author and poet best remembered for his accounts of pioneering life in California.
+Originally from New York, he moved to California in 1853, working several jobs, including mining, teaching, messenger, and journalist.
+During his lifetime, he published several articles for magazines and several books, including The Luck of the Roaring Camp and Other Tales, in 1871, from which this article was excerpted.
+This tale, however, is not verbatim, as minor editing has occurred for clarity.